Analytics and central reporting for Azure Information Protection (public preview)

 When you select an item, the View data option displays the audit activities that triggered the recommendation.

-How to modify the reports and create custom queries
+Modify the AIP analytics reports and create custom queries

-Select the query icon in the dashboard to open a Log Search blade:
+Select the query icon in the dashboard to open a Log Search pane:

 The logged data for Azure Information Protection is stored in the following table: InformationProtectionLogs_CL